-Interfaith provides emergency walk-in assistance in both the Betty and Melvin Cohn Center in Escondido and the Coastal Service Center in Oceanside.
+Interfaith provides emergency walk-in assistance in the Betty and Melvin Cohn Center in Escondido, the Coastal Service Center in Oceanside, and the Carlsbad Service Center.
 Volunteer intake workers and staff provide basic assessments, referrals and basic needs services to clients requesting assistance.
 Services may include:

 -3 days worth of non-perishable food items

 -Gas vouchers or bus passes for job interviews and doctor's appointments